mitralabs/coco/firmware/README.md

 - Once turned on, coco will blink shortly, after that the led will be off. once it goes back on, the recording starts.

 # ToDo
+- [ ] There is too much pause between individual recordings!
+What happened?
+Different to cocoware firmware. (it's not the LED, my first guess)
 - [ ] Check why the device starts to record again after file transfer is complete and the device goes into sleep state...
+(Solution: It can be, that 10Mhz is too slow a clock for the device.
+So it restarts.)
 - [ ] Move offline version and old versions to archive
 - [ ] Check whether the CPU Clock has a notable effect on wifi transfer speed.